Verstappen on Austrian sprint pole, misery for Mercedes

 But not for long, as Russell then exited stage left, at turn 10, to leave Mercedes team principal Toto Wolff staring bleakly at his TV monitor.

-With eight cars left to battle it out for pole Verstappen took the honours, edging Leclerc by 0.029sec.
+With eight cars left to battle it out for pole Verstappen took the honours.

 "It was a very long wait between the two runs and that's never great.
 Once you're in the rhythm, it's nice to just keep on going," said Verstappen.